ibm-cloud-docs/EventStreams/messagehub010.md

 {{site.data.keyword.messagehub_full}} is a high-throughput message bus built with Apache Kafka.
 It is optimized for event ingestion into {{site.data.keyword.Bluemix_notm}} and event stream distribution between your services and applications.

-By being built with Apache Kafka, it directly benefits from all the innovation occurring in the community and Kafka client APIs, Kafka Streams, Kafka Connect, and also KSQL.
+By being built with Apache Kafka, it directly benefits from all the innovation occurring in the community and supports Kafka client APIs, Kafka Streams, Kafka Connect, and also KSQL.
 {:shortdesc}

 In {{site.data.keyword.messagehub}}, applications send data by creating a message and sending it to a topic.
 To receive messages, applications subscribe to a topic